 Management Committee is established by the Board to ensure the effectiveness of the daily operations and that the operations are in accordance with the corporate objectives, strategies and the annual budget as well as the policies and business directions that have been approved.
-The members of the Committee comprise the Executive Director and Chief Executive (Chairman of Management Committee), Assistant General Manager/Alternate Chief Executive, Assistant General Manager, Business/Alternate Chief Executive, Head of Sales and Business Development Department, Head of Accounts Department, and four Zone Managers.
+The members of the Committee comprise the ED and Chief Executive (Chairman of Management Committee), Assistant General Manager/Alternate Chief Executive, Assistant General Manager, Business/Alternate Chief Executive, Head of Sales and Business Development Department, designated personnel from Finance and Control Department of PBHK, Head of RMD and four Zone Managers.